-One of three small species formerly included in the Rhogogaster picta group.
+One of three small species included in the Rhogogaster picta group.
 All three have bicolorous blue-green/black stigma.
-This species is likely parthenogenic without any males or males undistinguishable from other species.
+Rhogogaster genistae is either parthenogenic or the males are indistinguishable from other species.
 The hind tibia are lined with black on the anterio-dorsal face.
 Facial markings and saw teeth are diagnostic (see Benson).

 Size: 6 - 8.5mm